lzwjava/yinwang-transalte/translated_texts/2021-04-16-cello-technique.md

+---
+layout: post
-: Why is the cello so hard to learn?
+title: "Why is the cello so hard to learn?"
+---

 A month ago, I decided to start learning the cello, found a teacher and attended several classes, and watched many cello teaching videos on YouTube every day, pondering and practicing.
 Then I found out that the cello was actually one of the hardest instruments to learn in the world.
 Not only is the instrument itself difficult, but the teaching methods also pose a problem.